 Medievals knew their faith; they weren’t stupid, as our contemporaries afflicted with techno-junk are prone to assume.
 (This fact exceeds the customary distinction between educated and illiterate; people of all cultural levels, Manhattanites or Africans, are equally endowed with sensitivity to the truths of the Catholic faith as conveyed through the arts.)

-In the Middle Ages before Gutenberg’s innovation of movable type printing, when books were prohibitively expensive, most people had no ready access to printed or written materials with which to learn to read–Bibles were even chained in Churches to prevent their theft, so valuable were books hand-written on sheep-skin.
+In the High Middle Ages before Gutenberg’s innovation of movable type printing, when books were prohibitively expensive, most people had no ready access to printed or written materials with which to learn to read–Bibles were even chained in Churches to prevent their theft, so valuable were books hand-written sometimes with highly ornate illuminated illustrations, on very expensive sheep-skin.
+An illuminated manuscript could exceed the value of castles and palaces.

-Secular states regarded as a form of treason, the crime of hairesis (“heresy”), over-emphasis of a singular truth–that you shall not eat blood–to the diminution of the integrity of the totality of truth.
+Secular states regarded as a form of treason, the crime of hairesis (“heresy”), over-emphasis of a singular truth–that you shall not eat blood–to the diminution of the integrity of the totality of truth–that God offers His own Divine life to us in sanctifying grace in the form of His own, most precious body and blood.
 Most common people likely, implicitly understood the dangers to intellectual integrity posed by incorrect teachings presented to the unwary in an easily assimilable form like art or music.

 Our friend, Kathleen de Santis, has admirably expressed the principle,